 Q. I am not a student until the Spring semester.
 Can I still register and attend Eagle Summit/Welcome Week or is there something else that will be held like this in the Spring?

-A. We are only currently registration Fall 2017 students.
+A. We are only currently registering Fall 2017 students.
 However, we will have a January Eagle Summit session and Winter Welcome in the spring.

 Q. What if I want to cancel my Eagle Summit or Welcome Week registration?